Irony In An Inspector Calls

 Q: Is the Inspector a real Inspector?
 How does this ambiguity contribute to the irony?

 A: The Inspector's true identity remains ambiguous throughout the play, adding a layer of situational and dramatic irony.
-Whether he is a real police officer or a symbolic representation of conscience, the ambiguity forces the audience to confront their own perceptions and moral responsibilities.
+Day to day, whether he is a real police officer or a symbolic representation of conscience, the ambiguity forces the audience to confront their own perceptions and moral responsibilities.
 This uncertainty enhances the play's lasting impact.

 Q: How does the setting of 1912 contribute to the irony in the play?